airis4d/CASSPER/README.md

 The **TSaved** folder containing the trained weights for different proteins obtained from CASSPER can be found [here](https://drive.google.com/drive/folders/1Vi4N8RSObD6Oa_pCRcyZ2MS8WzbDT-7b?usp=sharing "Google Drive").
 If prediction without training is to be done, the folder **TSaved**, containing the saved weights, should be added into the respective protein folder in **Train_and_Predict** folder.

-**Please remember to run the commands from the respective sub directories itself.**

 ### Setting up CASSPER
-CASSPER runs on Python 2.7 or 3.6+.
+CASSPER runs on Python 3.6+.
 We recommend running it from within a virtual environment.

 #### Creating a virtual environment for CASSPER